 China Country Report

 Despite a July 2018 incident involving the detonation of an improvised explosive device (IED) near the US embassy in Beijing's Chaoyang district, there is generally a low likelihood of IED attacks in China.
 The risk of terrorist attacks is small and restricted mostly to Xinjiang.
-Isolated attacks by Uighurs will target government officials and the police with knives and at most crude IEDs in Kashgar, Hotan, and Aksu.
-Additional security in Xinjiang's capital, Urumqi, further mitigates risk there, despite the greater number of potential targets.
+Isolated attacks by Uighur militants will target government officials and the police with knives and at most crude IEDs in Kashgar, Hotan, and Aksu.
+Additional security in Xinjiang's capital, Urumqi, further mitigates risk in the region despite the greater number of potential targets.

-IHS Markit does not anticipate any major military escalations in 2018 from the current pattern of occasional naval harassments.
-However, relationships between China and the US are likely to deteriorate under the administration of US President Donald Trump.
-China-Taiwan relations will probably worsen, leading to increased military activities near Taiwan.
 China's continued assertion of claims to most of the South and East China seas and construction of military facilities will continue to aggravate its neighbours.
 The recent completion of infrastructure on disputed South China Sea man-made islands incrementally increases interstate war risks between China and the Philippines, Malaysia, and Vietnam, although IHS Markit does not expect any significant military escalation beyond the current pattern of occasional naval harassments within the one-year outlook.
 China-Taiwan relations will probably worsen as Beijing continues to increase diplomatic pressures against Taiwan, but the risk of open military conflict remains minimal.